Vitorbnc/espSuite/README.md

 # espSuite
-Full-featured Serial bridge for ESP8266, supports MQTT, WebSockets,Pure TCP, and also comes with a nice Config Page
+##Full-featured Serial bridge for ESP8266, supports MQTT, WebSockets,Pure TCP, both Server and Client mode and also comes with a nice Config Page.